dBrowser/dbrowser-error-constants/README.md

-# DBrowserX error constants
+# dBrowser Error Constants

-Module containing all of the errors used by DBrowserX, or its submodules.
+Module containing all of the errors used by dBrowser, or its submodules.

 ```
 NotFoundError